machakann/vim-patternjump/README.md

 let foo = "bar"
 ```

-If you define a pattern "bar", of course, it matches with "bar".
-Thus using the keymapping which searches candidates in forward direction, cursor will move on a word "bar".
+If you define a pattern `bar`, of course, it matches with `bar`.
+Thus using the keymapping which searches candidates in forward direction, cursor will move on a word `bar`.
 Here I should say there are two types of patterns, head-patterns and tail-patterns.
 All the patterns should belong to either head or tail patterns, you can choose which when you register a new pattern.
-If "bar" belongs to head-patterns, cursor will move on 'b' of "bar".
-And if "bar" belongs to tail-patterns, cursor will move on 'r' of "bar".
+If `bar` belongs to head-patterns, cursor will move on `b` of `bar`.
+And if `bar` belongs to tail-patterns, cursor will move on `r` of `bar`.

 ```vim
 ---------->#    head-pattern